General Partner and Cofounder

 Born in South Africa, Olaf attended Princeton University where he majored in Anthropology, writing his thesis about frontier medicine and global health policy.
 The same interest in culture and understanding complex systems are what give him a deep sense of fulfillment from partnering alongside founders to build great companies which solve critical problems.

-Olaf founded RedBlue Ventures, an early stage mobility-focused venture capital firm along with Prescott Watson in 2021.
+Olaf founded RedBlue Capital, an early stage mobility-focused venture capital firm along with Prescott Watson in 2021.
 He's also the author of Mobility Disruption Framework, a book that unpacks the rapid transformation happening in the mobility industry through the lens of microeconomics and colorful comparisons to household pets.
-He has spoken at numerous conferences such as Web Summit and Tech Crunch and has been quoted in publications such as the Wall Street Journal and Financial Times.
+He has spoken at numerous conferences such as Web Summit and Tech Crunch and has been quoted in publications such as the Wall Street Journal, Financial Times and Bloomberg.

 In his capacity as a General Partner at Maniv Mobility, Olaf led investments into the following companies, for the majority of which he served as a board member:

 - automotive simulation software startup Cognata

 - high resolution 4D radar startup Arbe Robotics

 - OTA software update startup Aurora Labs